boyhominid/dawnSetDial/roadMap.md

 # DawnSetDial Roadmap

-Welcome to DawnSetDial's roadmap!
 This document outlines the planned features, milestones, and timeline for the development of DawnSetDial, a sunrise and sunset alarm clock application.

 ## Version 1.0 (MVP - Minimum Viable Product)